0xNineteen/blog.md/lps-v2/index.md

 ### fin

+### other links
+- more info on drift-v2 can be found here: https://docs.drift.trade/liquidity-providers-lps

 ### Bonus: LP Script for the DAMM

 Alpha: If you're interested in adding liquidity to Drift's perp market and leveraging the power of the DAMM for your trading you can use